 Tuple2<TaxiRide, TaxiFare> records, one for each distinct

 rideId.
-You should ignore the START events, and only join the event for the END of each ride with its corresponding fare data.
+You should ignore the END events, and only join the event for the START of each ride with its corresponding fare data.

 In order to clearly see what is happening, create side outputs where you collect each unmatched